Nataliahlia/thesis_up/use_cases.md

 3. System validates credentials.
 4. If valid, system grants access and redirects.
 5. If invalid, system displays error message.
+// If user is secretary data are imported through db

 UC2: User Logout
 •	Description: Allows a logged-in user to log out of the system.